 Accessed through the Filter tab of the Layer Details pane, filters and "join" filters (spatial filters) are used together to select features within a layer.
 Filters are applied to select features based on attribute values — for example, all vacant parcels at least one acre in area.
 Join filters are applied to select features that spatially intersect with another layer, which itself can be filtered — for example, transit stops served by metro and light rail only.
 Filters are useful for exploring data, and saving selections as data layers to summarize model outputs or use for further analysis and mapping.

 Filtering includes the ability to specify buffers around features as criteria for join filters.
 Following on the given examples, you could buffer your transit stops (as the join layer) by a half-mile to select parcels (the active layer) within an "as-the-crow-flies" walkshed area.
-The Buffer control can also be used to create a layer containing a single multi-part polygon feature representing the buffered area around a selection of features.
+Controls on the Buffer tab can be used to create a layer containing a single multi-part polygon feature representing the buffered area around a selection of features.
 For details, see Creating Buffered Layers.

 This article describes how to select features from a layer using filters and joins, and how to save a filtered layer.